GoogleCloudPlatform/compute-video-demo-chef/README.md

 *video-shorts series*, [TODO: insert youtube video link]

-The goal of this repository is to provide the extra detail necessary for you to completely replicate the recorded demo.
-The video's main goal is to show a quick, fully working demo without bogging you down with all of the required details so you can easily see the "Good Stuff".
+The goal of this repository is to provide the extra detail necessary for you to completely replicate the recorded demos.
+The video's main goal is to show quick, fully working demos without bogging you down with all of the required details allowing you to see the "Good Stuff".

-At the end of the demo, you will have used Chef to automate:
+1. The first demo will show you how you can use knife-google to create a Compute Engine instance and bootstrap it.

+2. The second demo will show how to use the Google Compute Engine LWRP to automate:
  * Creating 4 Compute Engine instances
  * Installing the Apache web server on each and enabling `mod_headers`
  * Using Ohai and a template to create a custom site page
  * Allowing HTTP traffic to the instances with a custom firewall rule
  * Creating a Compute Engine Load-balancer to distribute traffic over the 4 instances

-This is intended to be a fairly trival example.
+These are intended to be a fairly trival examples.
 The video and repo show off the integration between Chef and Google Compute Engine.
 This can be the foundation for building more real-world configurations.

 ### Overview

-To fully replicate this demo, you will be setting up the Open Source Chef Server and a Chef Workstation in your Compute Engine project.
+To fully replicate these demos, you will be setting up the Open Source Chef Server and a Chef Workstation in your Compute Engine project.
 Both the Chef Server and Chef Client can be downloaded from the [Chef Install page](http://www.getchef.com/chef/install/).

-The demo will be performed by applying a Chef recipe utilizing [Chef Zero](http://www.getchef.com/blog/2013/10/31/chef-client-z-from-zero-to-chef-in-8-5-seconds/) from your Chef Workstation.
+The LWRP demo will be performed by applying a Chef recipe utilizing [Chef Zero](http://www.getchef.com/blog/2013/10/31/chef-client-z-from-zero-to-chef-in-8-5-seconds/) from your Chef Workstation.
 The four Compute Engine instances will be bootstrapped into your Chef Server's environment, so even though the demo